rodrigocprates/api-gateway-poc/README.md

 ### What's going on?

-Checkout apigatewaypoc-zuul/src/main/resources/application.properties
+Check out apigatewaypoc-zuul/src/main/resources/application.properties:

     server.port=8080 - runs zuul on port 8080

     zuul.routes.book.url=http://localhost:9000 - route to our rest service at port 9000

     zuul.routes.book.path=/movies/** - tells that every call over /movies will be redirected to our rest service api on port

 ### Build & Run